 As Head of Partnerships for Wattpad Studios, Ashleigh Gardner creates meaningful promotional and editorial partnerships with the publishing, advertising, and entertainment industries.
 She also helps manage the Wattpad Stars program, launched in 2015.
 The program helps Wattpad writers take their skills to the next level, and gives publishing and brand partners an opportunity to tap into an international roster of digital influencers with massive audiences on and off Wattpad.

 Before joining Wattpad, Ashleigh was director of content management at Kobo, where she focused on expanding Kobo’s existing catalogue, while developing new ebook stores in international markets.
 Prior to Kobo, she was manager of digital development at Dundurn Press.

-Erica Leeman is the Metadata Associate at The MIT Press, where she is in charge of educating the Press about the importance of metadata and establishing best practices to help it become a more metadata-informed publisher.
+is the Metadata Associate at The MIT Press, where she is in charge of educating the Press about the importance of metadata and establishing best practices to help it become a more metadata-informed publisher.
 She has lately been focused on implementing best practices for keywords and creating a new internal subject taxonomy.
 She holds an MLIS from Simmons College and is now bringing her LIS experience to the metadata challenges within scholarly publishing.
-Follow her on Twitter @ericalleeman, or connect with her on LinkedIn.
+Follow her on Twitter @ericalleeman

 ebookcraft 2017 main day sessions and speakers

 is our conference within a conference for the ebook production community, featuring in-depth demonstrations and insightful talks from the industry’s leading experts.
 The main conference day will take place in Toronto on Thursday, March 23, with an optional workshop day for the #eprdctn crowd on Wednesday, March 22.